morrisalp/finetune_owsm/README.md

     --checkpoint_path $PATH_TO_CKPT
 ```

+Can specify languages and/or tasks, e.g. `--langs beja1238 --tasks transcription`.

 ## CHANGELOG: Recent Updates

 * Update installation with missing dependencies and avoid script that corrupts current conda env
 * Add flag for dataloader workers (`--num_workers`) and lower default to avoid errors with too many open files
+* Fix `--langs` and `--tasks` for evaluation.